I’ll get this out of the way first: Apple’s 2nd-generation AirPods are nearly identical to their predecessors.

 If you've been on the fence about the AirPods, or the battery life of your first-gen pair has diminished, these minor upgrades have made an already extremely convenient, but still average sounding pair of wireless Bluetooth earbuds, even better thanks to 'Hey Siri' integration and the addition of wireless charging.

-Regarding pricing, the 2nd-generation AirPods with a charging case come to $269, with the charging case also being available separately for $99 and first-generation AirPods costing $219.
+Regarding pricing, the 2nd-generation AirPods with a charging case come to $269, with the charging case also being available separately for $99> Apple's first-generation AirPods cost $219.

 "these minor upgrades have made an already extremely convenient, but still average sounding pair of wireless Bluetooth earbuds, even better..."